-In addition to the connection factory class, a pool-enabled data source requires the URL, user name, and password that is used to connect to a database.
+In addition to the connection factory class, a pool-enabled data source requires the URL, user name, and password that are used to connect to a database.
 A pool-enabled data source instance includes methods to set each of these properties.
-The following example uses an Oracle JDBC Thin driver syntax.
-If you are using a different vendor's JDBC driver, refer to the vendor's documentation for the appropriate URL syntax to use.
+The following example uses an Oracle JDBC Thin driver URL syntax.
+If you use a JDBC driver provided by a different vendor, then refer to the corresponding vendor documentation for the appropriate URL syntax.